Coconut Shrimp with the Best Sauce (VIDEO)

 The Best Coconut Shrimp!

-This coconut shrimp recipe reminds me of the gorgeous restaurant coconut shrimp we ordered in Maui and I’m telling you this recipe rivals those but it’s way less expensive to make a batch of homemade coconut shrimp.
-Coconut shrimp taste like vacation, especially when paired with that amazing apricot sweet chili dipping sauce.
+This coconut shrimp recipe reminds me of the gorgeous restaurant shrimp appetizer we ordered in Maui and I’m telling you this recipe rivals those but it’s way less expensive to make a batch of homemade shrimp.
+They taste like you’re on vacation, especially when paired with that amazing apricot sweet chili dipping sauce.

-I can’t say enough about the coconut shrimp dipping sauce – it’s ridiculously good!
+I can’t say enough about the dipping sauce – it’s ridiculously good.
+Similar to our Shrimp Cocktail sauce, you can’t enjoy this shrimp fully without the sauce!
 Also, check out the make-ahead options below to turn these into your new favorite party appetizer.

 What Size Shrimp for Coconut Shrimp?